 Signs and Symptoms of sesamoiditis

 - Pain under the great toe in the ball of the foot

 - Aggravation of pain when walking, running or weight bearing

-- Possible difficulty and pain in bending or straightening the great toe
+- Difficulty and pain in bending the big toe

 Who gets Sesamoiditis?